TalonSwordNo1/AlexGallery/README.md

 # Notice
- - the app only run in Mac so far, and work fine with my Mac, so I am not sure if it work ok in windows as well
+ - the app only run in Mac so far
  - the app will create folder $HOME/AlexGallery to store thumbnail of the images you explore, and nothing else will do with you pc
  - when first time enter an images folder, there will generate thumbnail of the images by size max 200px, and save them to the
  $HOME/AlexGallery/thumb which mention above, so it will need some time to show the thumbnails at the first time you enter the folder